-Of the 20 species of endemic reptiles, these slow giants are the most famous.
+Of the 20 species of endemic reptiles in the Galápagos Islands, these slow giants are the most famous.
 They also gave the islands their name—galápago is an old Spanish word for a saddle similar in shape to the tortoise shell.
-They are only found on the Galápagos and in smaller numbers on a few islands in the Indian Ocean.
+The tortoises are found only on the Galápagos and, in smaller numbers, on a few islands in the Indian Ocean.

 The shell of a giant tortoise reveals which island its owner originates from.
-Saddleshaped shells evolved on low, arid islands where tortoises needed to lift their heads high to eat tall vegetation, while semicircular domed shells come from higher, lush islands where vegetation grows closer to the ground.
+Saddle-shaped shells evolved on low, arid islands where tortoises needed to lift their heads high to eat tall vegetation, while semicircular domed shells come from higher, lush islands where vegetation grows closer to the ground.
 The vice governor of the Galápagos boasted to Charles Darwin that he could distinguish the island of origin of a tortoise by the shape of its shell—just one piece of evidence that helped Darwin form his theory of evolution.

-Of the original 14 subspecies, 10 remain, and 3 species (Santa Fé, Floreana, and Fernandina) have been hunted into extinction.
+Of the original 14 subspecies, 10 remain, and 3 subspecies (Santa Fé, Floreana, and Pinta) have been hunted into extinction.
 One species (Fernandina) was thought to be extinct until scientists discovered a lone female in 2019.
 Indeed, the giant tortoise population has plummeted from some 250,000 before humans arrived to just 20,000 now.
 Sailors used to be the tortoises’ main enemy, taking them on long voyages as sources of fresh meat (the tortoises took up to a year to starve to death).
 Today, the main danger comes largely from introduced species: Pigs dig up nests, cats eat hatchlings, and goats and cattle eat the vegetation and cut off the tortoises’ food supply.
 It’s not all bad news, however, because there is a comprehensive rearing program to release tortoises back into the wild, most recently on Pinta Island.

 Five of the remaining subspecies are found on the five main volcanoes of Isabela, and the other species are found on Santiago, Santa Cruz, San Cristóbal, Pinzón, and Española.